 The Princess tried to imagine the Hunter as a boy, climbing rocks and making swords out of sticks.
 His brother, a younger brother, chased him and he pretended to be afraid.
 His brother laughed and searched for him, giggling as he ran.

-His eyes rose to the trees, remembering how they had climbed the tree to hang ropes.
+David’s eyes rose to the trees, remembering how he had climbed the tree to hang the ropes for their fortress.
 His cousin had fallen off and broken his arm.
-Then he thought a bit more and recalled that they had ALL broken some bone or another climbing those trees and pushing each other off the catwalks in mock battles.
+Then he thought a bit more and recalled that they had ALL bones climbing those trees and pushing each other off the catwalks in mock battles.

 “This is it,” he said and swallowed his memories.
 Charlotte and David dismounted from the horse and walked into the ruins.
 “This was my Kingdom.”

 Charlotte looked at the ruins and imagined what it could have been like.
-“Maybe we can have our lunch here instead?”
+“Maybe we can have our lunch here instead of going to the falls?”

 They retrieved their lunch supplies from the horse satchels and set up their picnic.
 The Hunter told the Princess more stories of his childhood, and how he roamed and ruled the woods.
 The Princess told the Hunter about the books she read and stories of the Adventures she wished she could experience.